aerian-studios/modern-js-workshop/week06/readme.md

-## Week 6: :pie: Functional progamming is easy as :pie:
+## Week 6: :cake: Functional progamming is easy as :cake:

 This week we're going to learn and implement "Functonal Programming" in 3 easy slices.
+Before we start, it is worth remembering that coding is a process and that process is seldom complete.
+The level of completeness should be dictated by the requirements of the project/situation.
+Equally, the process of refactoring code towards Functional Perfection follows the same rules.

 ### What the heck is functional programming?